chloe0524/holbertonschool-low_level_programming/variadic_functions/README.md

 Prototype: `void print_strings(const char *separator, const unsigned int n, ...);`

 where `separator` is the string to be printed between the strings and `n` is the number of strings passed to the function.
 You are allowed to use `printf`.
 If `separator` is NULL, don’t print it.
 If one of the strings is NULL, print `(nil)` instead.
-Print a new line at the end of your functi
+Print a new line at the end of your function.